domjngo/nlp-crawler/README.md

 ## Natural language processing

-An experiement exploring NLP and NLTK
+An experiement exploring NLP and NLTK.

+Summarises a group of articles and tweets a single sentence summary with hashtags.